Everbridge (NASDAQ:EVBG) Updates Q3 2021 Earnings Guidance

+Everbridge (NASDAQ:EVBG) last released its quarterly earnings results on Monday, August 9th.
+The technology company reported $0.03 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.23) by $0.26.
+The company had revenue of $86.65 million during the quarter, compared to the consensus estimate of $83.92 million.
+Everbridge had a negative return on equity of 12.98% and a negative net margin of 33.07%.
+The firm’s revenue was up 32.5% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $0.03 EPS.
+Sell-side analysts forecast that Everbridge will post -1.55 EPS for the current fiscal year.

-In other news, CFO Patrick Brickley sold 1,312 shares of the firm’s stock in a transaction dated Monday, August 23rd.
-The stock was sold at an average price of $150.19, for a total value of $197,049.28.
-Following the sale, the chief financial officer now directly owns 13,124 shares of the company’s stock, valued at $1,971,093.56.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, EVP Vernon Irvin sold 696 shares of the firm’s stock in a transaction dated Monday, August 23rd.
-The shares were sold at an average price of $149.79, for a total value of $104,253.84.
+In related news, CFO Patrick Brickley sold 1,312 shares of the stock in a transaction dated Monday, August 23rd.
+The shares were sold at an average price of $150.19, for a total value of $197,049.28.
+Following the completion of the transaction, the chief financial officer now owns 13,124 shares of the company’s stock, valued at $1,971,093.56.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CAO Phillip E. Huff sold 2,913 shares of Everbridge stock in a transaction that occurred on Wednesday, August 11th.
+The shares were sold at an average price of $139.76, for a total value of $407,120.88.
 The disclosure for this sale can be found here.
-Insiders sold 15,156 shares of company stock valued at $2,135,752 in the last 90 days.
-Corporate insiders own 0.44% of the company’s stock.
+Insiders have sold 15,156 shares of company stock valued at $2,135,752 in the last ninety days.
+0.44% of the stock is owned by company insiders.

 Everbridge Company Profile